msftsecurityteam/linux_quake_terminal/README.md

 is unset by default).
 Most terminal emulators allow you to set both, and to not get in the way of the window manager or other utilities, I decided to use the WM_NAME / classname portion.

+## Troubleshooting
+I whipped this README.md up really fast.
+Honestly, this should be pretty straight- forward on getting it to work.
+But if you find any bugs, have any problems, or have questions, feel free to reach out to me at `@DUK3NUK3M` on Telegram or `blackh4t@icloud.com`.